o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 ERRORS
 --------------------------------------------------------------------------------------------

-The *state* field in the message buffer will indicate either RMR_OK when the message receive process was successful and the message can be used by the caller.
+The *state* field in the message buffer will indicate RMR_OK when the message receive process was successful and the message can be used by the caller.
 Depending on the underlying transport mechanism, one of the following RMR error stats may be returned: